25 Resources to Help New Managers be Successful in 2021

 The Top 5 Books to Read

-If you’re a bookworm like me, you have to check out these top five management books.
-Each one provides a unique perspective on how you can improve your leadership and the interactions you have with your team members.
+If you're a bookworm like me, you have to check out these top five management books.
+Each one provides a unique perspective on improving your leadership and the interactions you have with your team members.

 1. Good to Great by Jim Collins

 This is a management book that illustrates how companies transition from good to great and how most fail.

 In the book, Collins defines greatness and describes seven characteristics of companies that successfully make the transition.

 This book was a best seller and claimed by many as the best management book they've ever read.